-If your organization has registered in the last two semesters (Spring 2020 or Fall 2020), click "Current Organization Registration" below for information about this semester's dates and the process to get registered.
+If your organization has registered in the last two semesters (Fall 2020 or Spring 2021), click "Current Organization Registration" below for information about this semester's dates and the process to get registered.

 If your organization is new or was dissolved (went two consecutive long semesters without registering), click "New Organization Registration" below for information about this semester's dates and the process to get approved and registered.

 Registration with Student Activities has its privileges, as indicated in UNT Policy 07.019.
 Only currently registered student organizations are entitled to the following:

 - Opportunity to hold meetings and other activities in university facilities at no cost or a reduced rate established by the facility.

 - Eligibility to apply for Eagle's Nest and Raupe Travel Grant funding from the Student Government Association for qualifying uses and to receive funds and access to resources provided by University departments.